evosys21/pdflib/docs/table-user-manual.md

-# FPDF Avanced Table User Manual
+# Fpdf, TCPDF, tFpdf - Advanced Table

 {{>toc}}

 ## Installation

 The PHP Pdf Addons will work right out of the box.
-All you need is a webserver with Php 5.5 (or greater).
+All you need is a webserver with Php 7.4 (or greater).
 No further configurations are required.

 Just download the files, extract the content in a directory where your webserver is configured and call the url.